Tawas Point State Park: Birding

 Described as a "bird watchers' paradise," the park is located along the Lake Huron Flyway.
 It is said to be the most important "migrant trap" in the Saginaw Bay area.
 Some 300 species of migratory birds have been seen in and around the park.
 The park has been recognized as an important bird area by the National Audubon Society because it "[s]upports an incredible diversity and abundance of passerine migrants each spring and fall."

 Activities and amenities

 The park features a campground on Tawas Bay and water that is shallow and warm for swimming along two miles of sandy beach.
 The lighthouse is open seasonally for tours and climbing.
-For year, Tawas Point Celebration Days, held the second weekend in June, celebrated American cultural heritage with activities including historical and educational displays, demonstrations of traditional crafts, muzzle loader demonstrations, and encampments with reenactors in period dress.
-The weekend was sponsored by the Friends of Tawas Point State Park.